Trade mark attorney

 The ultimate achievement is probably to become a partner in a firm, if not the owner.
 For this route, you need to be interested and skilled in running a business and related activities, such as managing staff and marketing.

-The increasingly complex nature of UK and international marketplaces, and growing competition in many commercial sectors, means that the range of roles and career paths for trade mark attorneys is likely to broaden.
+The increasingly complex nature of UK and international marketplaces, and growing competition in many commercial sectors, means that career prospects are good for trade mark attorneys with the right combination of skills and experience.